December 25, 2014

 Where to begin with your brand

 If you have an existing brand or are at the start of a re-brand, you have to start at the bottom.
 To begin, you will need to develop a game plan or strategy to push forward in the right direction as well as establish some ground rules for your company.
-The needs for every company will be different.
+The needs of every company will be different.
 Below I will discuss steps to take in order to push your branding/rebrand campaign in the right direction.

 Establish the Problem

 The first stage of almost any problem is to establish the problem at hand.
-In this stage it is wise to define your company’s strengths, weaknesses, goals and threats to help you better understand the route you will be taking.
+In this stage it is wise to define your company’s strengths, weaknesses, goals, and threats to help you better understand the route you will be taking.
 Read more about SWOT Analysis here.
 If you have goals in place you can make a schedule of efforts to achieve them by certain dates once your new branding is in place.

 Brainstorming is a technique by which efforts are made to find a conclusion for a specific problem by gathering quick ideas from either an individual or group.